 Despite the IRA’s commitment to this cause, relative peace was maintained until the late 1960s.

 This was when long stored-up political grievances came to the surface.

-In Northern Ireland, the two-thirds Protestant majority, seeing the Catholic minority as a threat, had consolidated political power to the point that Catholics in the north no longer had an effective voice.
+In Northern Ireland, the two-thirds Protestant majority saw the Catholic minority as a threat and had consolidated political power to the point that Catholics in the north no longer had an effective voice.

 This resulted in Catholics being marginalised and, like the US and South African civil rights movements at that time, a movement for Catholic rights in Northern Ireland took off in 1968.

 It was from this effort that violence escalated.